 For older children, self-management is sometimes defined as teaching children to self-monitor, self-evaluate and discriminate their behaviors, and finally self-reinforce.
 Self-management strategies may lead to improved generalization of skills, as well as improved self-regulation, such as increased independence (i.e., less dependent on prompts by adults) and decreased challenging behavior.”
 (Lyons, Pivotal Response Treatment) While working on self-regulation, children will begin to learn how to identify triggers and form age-appropriate coping skills to handle charged situations.

 In addition, children will build a skill set complementary to gaining more independence.
 Children will learn how to meet and identify their needs including activities of daily living, self-soothing techniques, and gaining insight into their thoughts and behaviors.

 What kind of child exhibits behavioral changes from treatment?

-Like any therapy, some children take to Pivotal Response Training while other children find other therapies more useful.
+Like any therapy, some children take to PRT while other children find other therapies more useful.
 Children who are most likely to experience behavioral changes are those who practice it frequently.
-Pivotal Response Training is considered a lifestyle treatment which means that it needs to be practiced 25 hours a week or more to be successful and requires integration into everyday life.
+PRT is considered a lifestyle treatment which means that it needs to be practiced 25 hours a week or more to be successful and requires integration into everyday life.
 Due to its naturalistic approach, many parents and caregivers find PRT easier to facilitate at home than other therapies.

 When they were asked why they believe PRT is an effective therapy for so many children, Dr. Koegel and Dr. Koegel said, “Because PRT works with each child’s natural motivations and stresses functional communication over rote learning, this comprehensive model helps children develop skills they can really use.
 With this timely resource, educators, therapists, and parents can support children with autism as they enjoy more positive interactions, more effective communication, and higher academic achievement in natural, inclusive settings.”
 (Koegel & Koegel, 2006)